gfontenot/dotfiles/README.md

  - `Brewfile`s are the homebrew dependencies for a specific tag, and so don't need to be symlinked.
- - `LaunchAgents` directories hold `plist` files for `launchd`.
-These will be symlinked into place manually, since they need to go into a location other than `~`.
-These will also be loaded into `launchd` as part of the main setup script.
- - `Templates` directories hold various templates.
-For example, `tag-xcode/Templates` holds onto various Xcode template files that need to be symlinked into a specific location.
  - Anything named `setup` (or in a directory with that name) is assumed to be part of the general setup process, and so will not be symlinked.